lmno3418/pokedex_render/README.md

 4. View the battle prediction result

 5. Click "Search for Another Battle" to make another prediction

+## Dependencies

+The application requires specific versions of libraries which are listed in the requirements.txt file.
+Key dependencies include:

+- Flask 3.1.0
+- pandas 2.2.3
+- scikit-learn 1.6.1
+- joblib 1.4.2
+- numpy 2.2.4